wso2/docs-is/en/docs/references/concepts/authorization/device-flow-grant.md

 ## The flow

-The device flow does not require two-way communication between the OAuth client, and the device.
+The device flow does not require two-way communication between the OAuth client and the device.
 Instead of directly contacting the end user's user-agent, it guides the end user to connect to the authorization server through another device, and then approves the access request.